HealthDataInsight/way_of_working-decision_record-madr/lib/way_of_working/decision_record/madr/templates/docs/decisions/index.md

 We use [Markdown Any Decision Records (MADR)](https://adr.github.io/madr/) version 3.0.0.

-In general projects will follow the [HDI Way of Working](https://github.com/HealthDataInsight/way_of_working) and so decisions captured within those projects will generally cover decisions that:
+In general, projects will follow the [Way of Working](https://github.com/HealthDataInsight/way_of_working) and so decisions captured within individual projects will generally cover decisions that:

 - are not already covered in the Way of Working
 - are covered in the Way of Working, but have specific implementation details which need to be captured